Companies Act 2006 Explained

 - if turnover requires, then appoint a statutory auditor;

 - maintain a registered office;

 - ensure confirmation statement (Annual return) filed;

 - ensure if a public company, all political donations declared;

 - communicate with shareholders, give notice of meetings, record resolutions and meetings, written resolutions.

-Who does the Companies Act 2006 then apply to?
+Who does the Companies Act 2006 then apply?

 What is Section 1000 of the Companies Act 2006?

 Section 1000 – Authority to then strike off a company not taking on business or running.
-If the companies house registrar then has plausible cause to understand that a company is not carrying on business or in operation.
+If the companies house registrar, then has plausible reason to understand that a company is not carrying on business or in operation.
 The registrar may inquire whether the company is carrying on business or in operation.

 Corporation Tax Act of 2009